microsoft/nodejs-guidelines/README.md

 ## Customizing your Windows development environment
 ### Command line console
-> :triangular_flag_on_post: TODO provide more dev environment options and a powershell script to make things easier.
+> :triangular_flag_on_post: **TODO** provide more dev environment options and a powershell script to make things easier.

-> :chart_with_upwards_trend: IN-PROGRESS we're currently planning the next Windows release, so it's a great time to let us know you biggest command line painpoints!
+> :chart_with_upwards_trend: **IN PROGRESS** we're currently planning the next Windows release, so it's a great time to let us know you biggest command line painpoints!

 One of the painpoints we hear from users is that the command line console in Windows could use some work.
 We hear ya, and we're [working on it.](https://wpdev.uservoice.com/forums/266908) In the meantime, we want to ensure you have the best experience possible.
 So here's some links to some recommended tools to complement your existing experience.